-The College of Liberal Arts Mentoring Program is designed to assist new full-time (tenure-track and contract) as well as second-year tenure-track faculty members with the transition to life at the University of Southern Indiana.
+The College of Liberal Arts Mentoring Program is designed to assist new full-time (tenure-track and clinical) as well as second-year tenure-track faculty members, who wish to continue working with a mentor, with the transition to life at the University of Southern Indiana.
 The mentor will come from outside the new faculty member’s home department and will not be involved in evaluation of the person she/he mentors.
 Efforts will be made to pair mentors with new faculty based on experience, background, and interests.
 This arrangement does not preclude the department also providing an internal mentor.
+Second-year, tenure-track faculty who wish to continue working with a mentor in their second year will have the option to work with a new mentor.
 Every mentoring relationship is different, but this document suggests some common issues and opportunities that often arise during the faculty member’s first and second years.

 Best practices for mentoring indicate that short, informal meetings are often more valuable than pre-arranged longer ones.
 While it is up to the mentor to initiate the relationship, the new faculty member will decide how much contact she/he wants to have with the mentor.
 It is crucial that the mentor maintain the confidentiality of the relationship.

 Mentors have found that new faculty members might have questions concerning:

 A mentor might offer support concerning: